 There are some borrowers (self-employed and W2) who earn a higher than average income yet it does not translate on their tax returns due to multiple deductions.
 Often times this means you will not qualify at your local bank using traditional documentation.

-If you have a difficult time documenting income with 1040 taxes, you are a prime candidate for an "alternative income" loan.
+If you have a difficult time documenting income with your 1040 tax returns, you are a prime candidate for an "alternative income" loan.